Planning Scheme

 • protect our resources such as waterways, native vegetation and rural land

-• provide more efficient infrastructure such as water, sewerage and road networks
+• provide more efficient infrastructure such as water, sewerage and road networks.

 We levy infrastructure charges as part of the development assessment process to help pay for the cost of providing additional trunk infrastructure needed because of increased demand on that infrastructure.
 These charges apply when a subdivision (reconfiguring a lot) or material change of use generates additional demand on trunk infrastructure networks.
 Trunk infrastructure is significant or higher-order infrastructure that supports large areas or catchments, such as water supply, parks and road networks, for an entire neighbourhood.